The Haute Seeker

 Cost: Free

-For more things to do in Chicago, check out the daily events calendar.
+Looking for more things to do in Chicago this weekend?
+Check out our events calendar.

 SUBSCRIBE TODAY AND RECEIVE WEEKLY UPDATES FROM THE HAUTE SEEKER.COM